eguillen-cybr/security-portfolio/README.md

 31 independent lab writeups built over four years of hands-on coursework and self-directed study.
 Every writeup follows the same format: overview, environment, walkthrough with real commands and output, skills demonstrated, and references.
 No filler.
 No theory-only labs.

-The labs were filtered -- anything that didn't demonstrate a real, deployable security skill was cut.
+The labs were filtered, anything that didn't demonstrate a real, deployable security skill was cut.
 What's here reflects what I can actually do.

 ---